DSpace-Labs/DSpace-Docker-Images/documentation/tutorialSetup.md

 - ### Linux and MacOS --> Use Bash Shell
 - ### Windows 10 --> Use Git-Bash
   - If you run GitHub for windows, there is an option to enable the "Git Bash" shell.  ([Screenshot: git-bash options](git-bash.png))
+  - This shell environment was chosen because it is the most similar to the Bash shell environment.

 ## Running a Docker Image

-The docker __run__ command starts a docker container using a specific image.
+The docker __run__ command starts a docker container using a published or compiled docker image.
-- The __-it__ option enables terminal output.
 - The __--rm__ option will clean up container resources when the process completes.

+Published images can be discovered on [Docker Hub](https://hub.docker.com/explore/).

 ### Example: List the contents of the root directory
-The following command will list the root directory for a container.
+The following command will list the root directory (`ls -l`) for the [ubuntu](https://hub.docker.com/_/ubuntu/) linux image.

-The [ubuntu](https://hub.docker.com/_/ubuntu/) linux image will be used in this example.

 #### Bash
 ```